 These four women had a use value to Trump.
 He doesn’t care about or respect them: if he did, he wouldn’t have previously called Paula Jones “a loser,” or felt the need to slander their physical appearance.
 “The whole group—Paula Jones, Lewinsky—it’s just a really unattractive group,” he said in a 1998 Fox News segment.
 Later, during that same segment, he refers to Bill Clinton as a “victim.”

 Despite his repeated statements to the contrary, Trump doesn’t respect women.
-He just likes them when he can use them.
-Despite his repeated statements to the contrary, Trump doesn’t respect women.
 He just likes them when he can use them—sexually or otherwise—to increase his power and social stature.
 He uses women like Kellyanne Conway as a deceptive, feminine talking head to explain away his ceaseless bigotry, racism, and sexism.
 In fact, his entire coterie of female media representatives—from Omarosa to Scottie Neil Hughes and Hope Hicks—are designed to prove that he respects women.
 And yet, by surrounding himself with pretty and often very young women, he shows his hand—for Trump, this is still all about the performance of power and sexual dominance.
 This is also why all his female employees must be “attractive.”

 This isn’t speculation.
 Trump himself has talked about how he values his wives as trophies.
 As Jill Filipovic wrote at the New York Times, they are objects to be collected and displayed.
 His wives are also permitted to gift Trump with little miniature versions of himself—which they are then expected to single-handedly take care of and raise.
 In a 1994 ABC Primetime Live interview, he also candidly compared his wives to his buildings.
 “It’s like a creation process,” he said, explaining how he has helped his wives become celebrities in their own right.
 “It’s almost like creating a building.
 It’s pretty sad.”